Abir Ben Abdallah; Achraf Kallel; Abbas Tcharkhtchi; Tarek Hassine; Fehmi Gamaoun

 Achraf Kallel; Salim Bouabdallah; Jean-Marc Roelandt

-A Mortar algorithm for finite deformation contact problems Inproceedings
+A Mortar algorithm for finite deformation contact problems Proceedings Article

 Dans: A Mortar algorithm for finite deformation contact problems, Bordeaux, France, 2013.